Greeks march to mark 1973 student revolt, protest against austerity

-Hundreds of police guarded the march to the embassy of the United States, which supported the seven-year military dictatorship that collapsed in 1974.
+Hundreds of police guarded the peaceful march to the Embassy of the United States, which supported the seven-year military dictatorship that collapsed in 1974.

-Dozens are believed to have been killed when tanks smashed through the gates of the Athens Polytechnic in 1973.
+Clashes between police and a separate, much smaller group broke out in the streets near the Athens Polytechnic University, where dozens are believed to have been killed when tanks smashed its gates in 1973.

+Several dozen hooded protesters threw petrol bombs at riot police and TV images showed thick clouds of tear gas rising into the air.

 The annual march often becomes a focal point for protests against government policies amid rising public anger at pension and wage cuts demanded by the European Union and International Monetary Fund in exchange for loans.